gemc/home/b_installation.markdown

 ### Post Installation

 You can add the lines below to your shell configuration file (e.g. `~/.bashrc` or `~/.zshrc`).
-Here we use `$GEMC_VERSION` to control the version of GEMC you want to use.

 ```shell
 export GEMC_VERSION={{ page.latest_tag }}